gzhaha/myBase-Plugins/plugins/README.md

 ## 6. Open folder location.js
 This plugin can be used to open the folder location where the current shortcut file resides.
 You can access to this function via right-click on a 'shortcut' within the attachment pane, then select 'Open folder location' menu item.

+## 7. Custom page margin.js
+This plugin is used to set margin-left/right for <body> element of the current HTML content.

+## 8. custom search scope.js
+This plugin is used to run searches for words or RegExp with in a specified scope.

 # Self-developed Plugins (**Unofficial Plugin**)
 >All the **Self-developed Plugins** follow [The MIT License (MIT)](http://opensource.org/licenses/MIT "MIT License") schema.
 >